gitika0612/Ledger/README.md

-# Ledger — AI-Native Invoicing for Indian Freelancers
+# Ledger — AI-Native Invoicing for Freelancers

 > Create professional GST-compliant invoices in seconds.
 Just describe the work — Ledger handles the rest.